 Water—known as the ‘universal solvent’—has the ability to dissolve just about anything natural on earth.
 Look no further than smooth, round pebbles on the side of a river bank.
 Those rocks were once jagged and rough, but flowing water is incredibly powerful over time.
 When water flows by minerals and metals (naturally found in the earth’s soil), it dissolves them along the way.
 This is the natural way that minerals like calcium get in the water.
 And since water treatment facilities do not necessarily remove minerals from the water (for various reasons), your pool’s fill water likely has those minerals already in it.

 For pools specifically, there is another way to get minerals in the water.
 Your pool products themselves often have minerals in them.
+You can also buy calcium chloride (CaCl) to raise calcium hardness in your water directly...which we strongly recommend doing if you have low calcium hardness.
 One of the most popular types of chlorine is calcium hypochlorite.
 Saltwater pools use electrolysis to turn saltwater into sodium hypochlorite.
 You can read more on these types of chlorine here.

 How does dissolved calcium carbonate harden?

-While there are a few factors that must take place, primarily it’s the pH.
-High pH drives calcium carbonate out of solution and into scale form.
+While there are a few factors that must take place, primarily it’s the pH and temperature.
+High pH drives calcium carbonate out of solution to form scale.
 Temperature also plays a role, in that calcium hardens with heat.
 Odd, right?
 The colder your water, the less calcium wants to harden.
 The hotter the water, the more scale you will have.
 This is why scale is most prevalent in and around water heat exchangers.

 Remember phosphates?
 Well, many metal-removing pool products are phosphate based.
 When phosphates are in a pool with calcium, calcium phosphate scale can occur, which behaves differently from calcium carbonate scale.
 Scott Webb of AQUA Magazine explains: